burke/zeus/README.md

 ## Requirements (for use with Rails)

 * OS X 10.7+ *OR* Linux 2.6.13+
-* Ruby 1.9+
 * Rails 3.0+ (Support for other versions is not difficult and is planned.)
-* Backported GC from Ruby 2.0.
+* Ruby 1.9.3+ with backported GC from Ruby 2.0 *OR* Rubinius

 You can install the GC-patched ruby from [this gist](https://gist.github.com/1688857) or from RVM.
 This is not actually 100% necessary, especially if you have a lot of memory.
 Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched ruby will fix it.

 ## Installation